colbrydi/Research_guidelines/Rules_for_Repos.md

 ## Projects need to be Safe
 Projects must prioritize safety in terms of data handling, ethical considerations, and compliance with legal and institutional standards.
 All members of Dirk's Project teams must read and follow [MSU usage guildines](https://tech.msu.edu/about/guidelines-policies/aup/).

-* ***Ethical:*** Projects should be developed and used in ways that are ethically sound.
+* Projects should be developed and used in ways that are ethically sound.
 This means avoiding harm, respecting user privacy, and considering the broader social impact of the work.
-* ***Data Security:*** Ensure that all sensitive data is handled securely.
+* Ensure that all sensitive data is handled securely.
 This includes encrypting data when necessary, avoiding the inclusion of confidential information in code repositories, and following best practices for data protection.
-* ***Properly Referenced:*** Always give credit where it is due.
+* Always give credit where it is due.
 If you use code, data, or ideas from others, make sure to cite them appropriately in your documentation and comments.
-* ***Follow laws and rules:*** Adhere to all relevant laws, regulations, and institutional policies.
+* Adhere to all relevant laws, regulations, and institutional policies.
 This includes software licensing, data usage agreements, and any applicable research ethics guidelines.

 ## Projects needs to be Portable
 Portability means that the project can be moved between users and systems.